ShengHuaWu/Vapor3Series/Authentication/README.md

     }
 }
 ```
-The new methods will hash the user's password before saving it into the database.
+These two new methods will hash the user's password before saving it into the database.

-At this point, if we try to create one user and retrieve afterward with Postman, we can see that the response returns the password hash.
+At this point, if we try to create one user and retrieve afterward with Postman, we can see that the response contains the password hash.
 However, we should protect password hashes and never return them in responses.
 In order to achieve this, go back to `User` model and write the following lines below `User`'s new initializer.
 ```